Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Bruichladdich Distillery - Bruichladdich, Octomore & Port Charlotte Whiskies

-When it comes to producing spirits in a sustainable way, Scotch whisky producers are kinda on the back foot, especially those based on the beautiful Islay on the West coast of Scotland where its nine distilleries burn 15 million litres of oil every single year, resulting in the highest per capita CO2 levels of any community in Scotland.
+When it comes to producing spirits in a sustainable way, Scotch whisky producers have kinda been on the back foot.
+This is especially true in Islay on the west coast of Scotland, where in 2021, it was reported that the island's nine distilleries burn 15 million litres of oil each year, resulting in the highest per capita CO2 levels of any community in the country.
 Ooof.
-That's because they rely on fuel oil brought to the island on diesel-powered ferries to fire up the boilers used in distilling.
-That's pretty hefty and there ain't an easy fix - but the Bruichladdich Distillery on Islay has set itself the challenge of ensuring that by 2025 its distillation process will be net zero.
-Their plan is to pioneer the use of a wicked new innovative type of green hydrogen production which uses green electricity and water electrolysis rather than natural gas, and their hope is that if successful the techniques they implement could help power Islay’s other distilleries, businesses and homes.
-Hell yeah to that!
+That's because they rely on fuel oil brought to the island on diesel-powered ferries.
+There ain't an easy fix - but Islay's Bruichladdich Distillery has set itself the challenge of ensuring a net-zero distillation process by 2025.
+The team's plan is to pioneer the use of a wicked new innovative type of green hydrogen production which uses green electricity and water electrolysis rather than natural gas.
+Their hope is that, if successful, the techniques they implement could help power Islay’s other distilleries, businesses and homes.
+Hell yeah!

 bruichladdich.com

 Not so fun fact: 30% of our food goes to waste.
-Either in supermarkets, restaurants or at home (yeh, we're talking about that bag of salad you've let go soggy in the bottom of your fridge).
-Foxhole Spirits are doing their bit to change that by tapping into the surplus table grapes market, which annually has approximately 713 tonnes of fresh table grapes not suitable for fresh consumption.
-They create their base spirit from those surplus grapes, helping to reduce food waste in the supply chain.
-They've also hit up the wine industry to take on the crushed grapes usually discarded by the English wine industry to create HYKE Gin Very Special.
-The result is two totally unique products which taste exceptionally delicious, are beautifully presented, sustainably conscious and yet still affordable.
-Oh, and they don't taste like wine, before you ask.
+Either in supermarkets, restaurants or at home (yeah, we're talking about that bag of salad you've let go soggy in the bottom of your fridge).
+Foxhole Spirits, maker of Hyke Gin, does its bit to change that by tapping into the surplus table grapes market, which annually has approximately 713 tonnes of fresh table grapes not suitable for fresh consumption.
+The gin's base spirit is made from those surplus grapes, helping to reduce food waste in the supply chain.
+The producer has also hit up the English wine industry to take on the crushed grapes usually discarded to create Hyke Gin Very Special.
+The result?
+Two unique products which taste exceptionally delicious, are beautifully presented, sustainably conscious and still affordable.
+And no, they don't taste like wine, before you ask.

 foxholespirits.com